 Not just another field guide

-We were too.
-That is why a group of us got together and created this collection.
+To answer this question, a group of us got together and created this collection.

 The Twins Book